karabaja4/legacy-http-client/README.md

 ## About

-This `.NET Framework 4.0` app and library demonstrates the use of `MSXML2.XMLHTTP60` from `msxml6.dll` to make HTTPS TLS 1.2 calls on Windows XP SP3 (POSReady2009).
+This `.NET Framework 4.0` HTTP client demonstrates the use of `MSXML2.XMLHTTP60` from `msxml6.dll` to make HTTPS TLS 1.2 calls on Windows XP SP3 (POSReady2009).

-`LHC.App` references `LHC.Library`, which exposes the following method:
+An example `LHC.App` references `LHC.Library`, which exposes the following method:

 ```C#